J. Max Rosen

 Mr. Rosen graduated first in his class and summa cum laude from Harvard Law School, where he served as developments chair of the Harvard Law Review.
 He received his B.A. in English and music, magna cum laude, from Amherst College.

 Mr. Rosen is a co-founder of the Yleana Leadership Academy, a program that prepares low-income high school students for the SAT, teaches them entrepreneurship skills, and helps connect them to compassionate peers and mentors.
-He also loves to sing and has performed as a baritone in the San Francisco Gay Men’s Chorus since 2017 along with several other members of MTO’s San Francisco office.
+He also sung as a baritone in the San Francisco Gay Men’s Chorus since 2017.

 Experience